Political history of the United Arab Emirates

 The political history of the United Arab Emirates covers political events and trends related to the history of the United Arab Emirates.

 Trucial States period, 1820–1971

 Before the Trucial States, the dominant force in the area was the Ras Al Khaimah ruled by the Al Qasimi dynasty.
 After decades of incidents where British shipping had fallen foul of the aggressive Al Qasimi, an expeditionary force embarked for Ras Al Khaimah in 1809.
-This campaign led to the signing of a peace treaty between the British and Hussan Bin Rahmah, the Al Qasimi leader.
+This campaign led to the signing of a peace treaty between the British and Hassan bin Rahma Al Qasimi, the Al Qasimi leader.
 This broke down in 1815.

 British subjugation

 In the Persian Gulf campaign of 1819 a British punitive expedition embarked from Bombay, India in November 1819 to attack Ras Al Khaimah.
 The campaign was militarily successful for the British and led to the signing of the General Maritime Treaty of 1820 between the British and the Sheikhs of what was then known as the 'Pirate Coast', would become known as the 'Trucial Coast' after this and later treaties.
 In 1892 they entered into "Exclusivity Agreements" with the British which put them under British protection.
 This was an unclear status which fell short of a formal protectorate, but required Britain to defend them from external aggression in exchange for exclusive British rights in the states.

 The British mainly stayed out of the internal affairs of the States, with the political arrangements in the region largely remaining unchanged throughout the period.
 The British presence was exercised through the Political Resident subservient to the Indian Civil Service.
 This was understood by the local rulers as similar to an informal tribal power arrangement.
 Occasional gunboat diplomacy was also applied by the British.
 Nevertheless, the locals mainly saw the local sheikhs as their rulers, who themselves shared power with other local figures.

 In the Hyacinth incident in 1910, a British military action against suspected gun runners based in Dubai resulted in street fighting between the town's citizens and British soldiers and culminated in the shelling of Dubai by HMS Hyacinth using high explosive munitions.
 The attack and subsequent bombardment resulted in the killing of 37 of Dubai's townspeople, as well as four dead and five wounded British servicemen.